 — fiona old (@fiona_616) January 22, 2015

-Some kind of marking grid feedback-esk idea had crossed my mind in the past, but I felt it would be too time consuming to create plus I didn’t know where to start.
+Some kind of marking grid feedback-esk idea had crossed my mind in the past, I’ve used similar for self or peer assessment but I felt it would be too time consuming to create for teacher feedback plus I didn’t know where to start.
 After see this tweet I felt inspired to give it a go and guess what it was easy.
 Since I was often writing the same or very similar comments, it has worked out much easier to mark and provide feedback using marking grids.

 Already I’ve used them to provide feedback on a variety of pieces of work.